ErreurDeSyntaxe/etch-a-sketch/README.md

 them neatly, meaning 2 by 2, 3 by 3, 4 by 4.
 Once I figure that out,
 adding any number of squares per side will be the next step.
 Then, it will need to be done dynamically and through user input.

+# Third Entry: Event Listeners

+The process has reached the last step mentioned in the previous entry: letting the user determine the grid "size".
+I am still unsure how the slider will transmit its information to the drawing board.
+I am thinking about calling the buildGrid function with a parameter whenever the slider moves. buildGrid could have a default parameter of 10.

+The problem I have is the layout (of course!).
+It is difficult to display the buttons (clear drawing board, random color, slider input) in the correct position.
+As always, flexbox is a difficult skill to learn and master.